Murder trial: Flaxmere victim Kelly Donner lying in 'pool of blood'

 A witness in the murder trial of Kelly Donner has today described how she found the 40- year old lying in a pool of blood on the night of March 4.

-Haami Hanara, 14, is on trial for Donner's murder at the High Court in Napier.
+Haami Hanara, 14, is on trial at the High Court in Napier for Donner's murder.

-The woman told prosecutor Steve Manning that she headed into Flaxmere village after 10pm to use the ATM.
+The woman told prosecutor Cam Stuart that she headed into Flaxmere village after 10pm to use the ATM.

 She stopped outside the Flaxmere Tavern when she saw four teenage girls.
 One of them was her daughter who seemed "freaked out".